koss-null/FuncFrog/README.md

 ```go
 Func(func(i int) (T, bool)) // creates a pipe of type T from a function.
 ```
-The bool parameter is wether it's skipped (true if yes), `i int` is for the i'th element of initial pipe
+The bool parameter is wether it's taken (true if it's taken, false - skipped), `i int` is for the i'th element of initial pipe
 ```go
 Take(n int) // if it's a Func made pipe, it expects n values to be eventually returned
 ```
 ```go
 Gen(n int) // if it's a Func made pipe, it generates a sequence from [0, n) and applies other function to it
 ```
-Only the first of `Gen` or `Take` functions in the pipe (from left to right) is applied.
+Only the first of `Gen`, `Take` or `First` functions in the pipe (from left to right) is applied.
 You can't have `Func` made pipe and not set either `Gen` or `Take`, it's set to 0 by default.
 ```go
 Parallel(n int) // set the number of goroutines to be executed on (4 by default)